 Delhi Assembly elections: Sophisticated network worked to influence polls, says ex-Facebook employee

-A memo written by Sophie Zhand, who worked to remove fake accounts, said the social media giant has ignored blatant political manipulation to the world.
+A memo written by Sophie Zhand, who worked to remove fake accounts, said the social media giant has ignored blatant political manipulation across the world.

 A data scientist who was fired from Facebook Inc has revealed that the social media company ignored or has been slow to deal with fake accounts that have affected elections around the world, including India, BuzzFeed News reported on Monday.
 Sophie Zhang, who was fired this month, wrote a 6,600-word memo detailing how the platform was used to sway public opinion and manipulate elections.